Uncovering Implicit Bias in Large Language Models with Concept Learning Dataset: Results

 \section{Results}

 For each model, we run two sets of experiments -- one with concept learning and the other with explicit semantics.
-In \ref{fig:main-result}, the two charts in the first vertical column show the results for OLMo-2-13B-instruct.
+In figure \ref{plot-2}, the two charts in the first vertical column show the results for OLMo-2-13B-instruct.
 We see that the accuracy differences between concepts [more than $p$] and [less than $p$] are much greater in the concept learning set (top chart) when compared to the explicit semantics set (bottom chart).
 Similar patterns can be observed for OLMo-2-32B-instruct, represented by the two charts in the second vertical column.
-In the third column, we see that Qwen3-32B does not exhibit much difference in accuracy between the two methods of evaluation.
-This suggests that monotonicity bias can be potentially attributed to the difference in training data, and Qwen3-32B does not have a strong bias toward upward monotonicity.
+In the third column, we see that K2-65B\footnote{checkpoint 300 (out of 380) was used in this experiment} also has a bias toward upward monotone concepts, although the difference in accuracy between the two classes of concepts is smaller when compared to OLMo-2.
+This suggests that K2-65B may have a weaker bias toward upward monotonicity.